owenmarshall1/Intellectra/README.md

 - **Edit Items**: Modify existing items in the catalog.
 - **Delete Items**: Remove items from the catalog.
 - **Search and Filter**: Search for items based on names.
 Filter items by country or transportation mode.
-- **Admin Login**: Optional login system for admins to modify and edit the catalog.
+- **Admin Login**: Login system for admins to modify and edit the catalog with default password.
 - **View-Only Mode**: A "view-only" versions of the app for users without login access.

+## Default Admin Password
+**Password**: admin123

+Note the password is case-sensitive

 ## Technologies Used
 - **Programming Language**: Python